Updated on February 6th, 2020

-We covered more than 1100km of Portugese perfection over five days, from the crystal blue waters of the Algarve to the winding coastal roads of the Atlantic Ocean, the fog-topped mountains of Sintra, and the decorated streets of Lisbon and Porto.
+We covered more than 1100km of Portugese perfection over our five day Portugal road trip, from the crystal blue waters of the Algarve to the winding coastal roads of the Atlantic Ocean, the fog-topped mountains of Sintra, and the decorated streets of Lisbon and Porto.

 Covering that amount of ground in five days isn’t everyone’s cup of tea, but for the restless amongst us there’s definitely enough to see while still allowing time for naps on the beach, cocktails at sunset and some cheeky sunrise swims.